overte-org/overte/BUILD_WIN.md

 Where `%OVERTE_DIR%` is the directory for the Overte repository.

-Note: After running conan I would highly recommend running `conan cache clean "*" -sbd` to clean the build folders created by conan (This saves a lot of disk space)
+Note: After running Conan it is recommended to run `conan cache clean "*" -sbd` to clean the build folders created by Conan, saving disk space.

 ## Step 8.
 Making a Build